AdobeDocs/experience-manager-cloud-service.en/help/compliance/data-privacy-and-protection-readiness/aem-readiness.md

 >[!NOTE]
 >
->For more information about Adobe's response to privacy issues, and what this privacy means for you as an Adobe customer, see [Adobe's Privacy Center](https://www.adobe.com/privacy.html).
+>For more information about Adobe's responses to privacy issues, and what these responses mean for you as an Adobe customer, see [Adobe's Privacy Center](https://www.adobe.com/privacy.html).

-Adobe is providing documentation and procedures (with APIs when available) for the customer privacy administrator or AEM administrator.
-This documentation helps administrators handle data protection and data privacy requests and help Adobe customers be compliant with these regulations.
-The procedures documented let customers run the regulatory requests manually or call into APIs, where available, from an external portal or service.
+To help Adobe customers be compliant with these regulations, Adobe is providing documentation and procedures (with APIs when available) for the customer privacy administrators and AEM administrators:

+* The documentation helps administrators handle data protection, and data privacy requests.
+* The procedures documented let customers run the regulatory requests manually or make API calls, where available, from an external portal or service.

 >[!CAUTION]
 >